Multidisciplinary and Interdisciplinary (M)

 Co-Convener 2 Name Yuki Yasuda

-Affiliation Tokyo Institute of Technology
+Affiliation Institute of Science Tokyo

 Co-Convener 3 Name Thomas Sekiyama